NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • Dementia with hallucinations (seeing or hearing things that aren’t real).

-• Affects the front and temporal parts of the brain.
+• Front and temporal parts of the brain decrease in size.

 • Causes behavior changes like acting oddly or saying strange things.